 If you don’t want to invest, buy cheaper waterproof gloves and also mitten liners.

 When wearing a helmet, a headband works best to keep the nip from your ears.
 Keep a hat in your day bag for lunch stops.
-Avoid a woollen hat, they get heavy when wet (and ruin).
-This headband with pony hole is perfect for long haired skiers.
+Avoid a woollen hat; they get heavy and ruined when wet.

 Snot!
-Steal some toilet roll from your accommodation or buy a hanky for a more environmentally friendly answer.
+Steal some toilet rolls from your accommodation or buy a hanky for a more environmentally friendly answer.

 Waterproof phone covers, don’t lose the incriminating photos from the bar the night before.

-Record the ride, don’t forget your , body harness and selfie stick.
+Record the ride, and don’t forget your GoPro, body harness, and selfie stick.

-Surprisingly, there was no snow on the ground in the village at Mayrhofen but there was ankle deep at Whistler so winter boots are recommended for grip.
+Surprisingly, there was no snow on the ground in the village at Mayrhofen, but there was ankle-deep at Whistler, so winter boots are recommended for grip.
 Heading to Whistler?
 Here’s our affordable accommodation guide.

 If you are attending a ski festival – pack the glitter, stock up on the superhero capes and look out for the themed night shoutouts!